Bio-Prime/documentation/docs/index.md

 "Sequence" is also not among obligatory data for TaqProbes.

-A document can also be added as an appendix to the primer data (i.e. the information sheet provided by the manufacturer).
+A document can be added as an appendix to the primer data (i.e. the information sheet provided by the manufacturer).

 ## Customizing Primer Data